London – Soho

 I started with Chorizo & Potato Chips which were a bit of a surprise as they looked more like spring rolls than ‘chips’.
 Don’t recall being particularly blown away by them (B).
 Gambas (just two) al Ajillo (A) and the Morcilla Iberica with Quails Eggs (A) were more to my taste and Chips with Brava sauce were okay (B+).
-To drink their cheapest wine off a pricey list, which proved unmemorable.
+To drink their cheapest wine, a Humilitat red, off a pricey list, was pretty decent (B+).

 This place is great if you’re flush and happy to pay top dollar for good food.
 Personally I found it tough to justify the expenditure because I know I can get as good or better on my travels, and for less money.
 Don’t let me stop you going though, it’s definitely a good foodie experience.